If you want to improve production reliability in one or more facilities, it is important to have a clear picture of the reliability goal(s).

 The image now looks like this:

-Each employee probably has a conference with the relevant manager.
+Each employee probably has a meeting with their manager.

 In this conversation, you usually come together on the activities and goals each employee will work on or is responsible for by the execution date.